 With these factors in mind, it is best to leave it to the pros if you don’t have extensive construction experience (especially in roofing work), you have a fear of heights or you want everything done correctly.
 Keep in mind manufacturers can void warranties for materials if they deem them improperly installed — and often, “proper” is synonymous with “professional.”

 Is replacing a roof a good investment?

-Doing a roof replacement is an expensive financial endeavor, and it doesn’t offer the greatest ROI: It recoups around 56% (for metal) to nearly 61% (for asphalt) of its cost, according to Remodeling’s 2021 Cost vs Value Report.
+Doing a roof replacement is an expensive financial endeavor, and it doesn’t offer the greatest ROI: It recoups around 49 percent (for metal roofs) to nearly 61 percent (for asphalt) of its cost, according to Remodeling’s “2023 Cost vs Value Report.”

 However, it also has many long-term benefits.
 Installed properly, a new roof can last for decades.
-And, while it does require a large, four-to-five-figure outlay, ongoing repairs and patch-ups to a damaged or weakening roof can easily mount much higher over the years — not to mention the expense of problems that might ensue from holes and leaks.
+It enhances the home’s curb appeal.
+And, while it does require a large, four-to-five-figure outlay, ongoing repairs and patch-ups to a damaged or weakening roof can easily mount much higher over the years — not to mention the expense of problems in other areas that might ensue from holes and leaks.

 Most of all, a roof replacement gives you peace of mind that your home is ready to withstand the elements and able to maintain its value — especially if/when you put it up for sale.
 Examining the condition of the roof is a key part of a home appraisal and a home inspection.
 If there’s significant damage, you can bet the buyer will ask you to fix it or knock a chunk off the purchase price.